arjunmehta/node-georedis/README.md

 ```

 ## Performant Querying
-If you intend on performing the same query over and over again with the same initial coordinate and the same distance, you should cache the **geohash ranges** that are used to search for nearby locations.
-The geohash ranges are what the methods ultimately search within to find nearby points.
+If you intend on performing the same query over and over again with the same initial coordinate and the same distance, you can cache the **geohash ranges** that are used to search for nearby locations.
+Use the **proximity.getQueryCache** and **proximity.nearbyWithQuery** methods together in order to do this.

+The geohash ranges are what the **proximity.nearby** method ultimately searches within to find nearby points.
 So keeping these stored in a variable some place and passing them into a more basic search function will save some cycles (at least 5ms on a basic machine).
 This will save you quite a bit of processing time if you expect to refresh your searches often, and especially if you expect to have empty results often.
 Your processor is probably best used for other things.

-As mentioned, you may want to cache the ranges to search for in your data model.
-Perhaps if you have a connection or user that is logged in, you can associate these ranges with their object.

 ```javascript
 var cachedQuery = proximity.getQueryCache(37.4688, -122.1411, 5000)